Arwel Hughes: Music

 Hughes' conducting and other professional duties left relatively little time for composing and considering the length of his career in music his output as a composer was comparatively small.

 His romantic, lyrical musical language is conservative, even anachronistic in the wider context of twentieth-century British music, though relatively unusual for a Welsh composer.
 Hughes drew inspiration from Welsh literature, history, mythology, folk culture and the Welsh religious tradition: much of his program music draws in some way from these sources.
 His approach to this source material is firmly in the wider romantic tradition and not necessarily any different to that of composers of other nationalities to their own cultural contexts, it does provide a distinctly Welsh character to Hughes' music which can be seen in the (otherwise very different) music of his rough contemporaries Grace Williams and Daniel Jones.

-His main legacy as a composer are perhaps his works for chorus and orchestra, including the large-scale oratorios, Dewi Sant (Saint David) and Pantycelyn, which exemplify his imagination and technical competence and combine the early twentieth century British tradition with his original harmonic language.
-Gweddi (A Prayer) is a shorter work containing haunting melodies which encapsulate the spirit of the composer.
+His main legacy as a composer are perhaps his works for chorus and orchestra, including the large-scale oratorios, Dewi Sant (Saint David), commissioned for the Festival of Britain in 1951 and Pantycelyn, performed at the National Eisteddfod in Swansea in 1964.
+These exemplify his imagination and technical competence, combining the early twentieth century British tradition with his original harmonic language.
+The earlier Gweddi (A Prayer) from 1944 is a shorter work for soprano, chorus and strings, characteristically melodic.

-For many years Arwel Hughes conducted performances by the Welsh National Opera, and his own two operas, Menna, to a libretto by Wyn Griffith, a tragedy based on a Welsh folk legend; and Serch yw’r Doctor ("Love’s the Doctor"), a comedy adapted by Saunders Lewis from Molière's L'Amour médecin, were produced by WNO in 1953 and 1960 respectively.
+For many years Arwel Hughes conducted performances by Welsh National Opera, and his own two operas, Menna, to a libretto by Wyn Griffith, a tragedy based on a Welsh folk legend; and Serch yw’r Doctor ("Love’s the Doctor"), a comedy adapted by Saunders Lewis from Molière's L'Amour médecin, were produced by WNO in 1953 and 1960 respectively.
 These works played an important role in the development of opera in Wales, and demonstrate Hughes' lyricism and melodic originality.

-Hushes' orchestral writing includes a Fantasia for Strings which has received many performances.
+Hughes' orchestral writing includes a Fantasia for Strings which has received many performances.
 From the 1940s onwards, he produced a stream of works for orchestra including Suite for Orchestra, Prelude for Orchestra (dedicated to the Youth of Wales), Anatiomaros, and a symphony.

-There are a quantity of songs and chamber music.
+There are a quantity of songs and chamber music, including three string quartets, which have been recorded by the Maggini Quartet.

-Hughes was the father of the Welsh orchestral conductor Owain Arwel Hughes.
+There are also many arrangements of folk songs and some incidental music for radio and television.